Cortisol, Circadian Rhythm and the Microbiome Stress Loop Explained

 How cortisol and gut microbes operate within a shared circadian timing system, and how disruption of this rhythm contributes to chronic stress, insomnia, cravings, low daytime energy, and the need for restorative sleep support.

-Common Questions — Cortisol, Circadian Rhythm & Microbial Timing
+Frequently Asked Questions — Cortisol, Circadian Rhythm & Microbial Timing:

 1. How does cortisol follow a circadian rhythm?